selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 All could go wrong yet only a few did

-The best things are free.
 Sleep, sun, water, exercise, friends, ...

+The best things are easy to get.

 Complain less, appreciate more